roemeren/tableau-workbook-extractor/docs/source/roadmap.rst

 - **Provide Linux and macOS executables**: Develop and distribute executables for the tool compatible with Linux and macOS, expanding accessibility for users on different operating systems.
-- **Improve Flask app error handling**: Enhance the user experience by implementing robust error handling in the Flask app.
+- **Improve web app error handling (DONE v2.0.0)**: Enhance the user experience by implementing robust error handling in the web app.
 Users should receive clear feedback when selecting incorrect files or when processing errors occur, ensuring a smoother interaction with the application.